Novosibirsk: River passenger terminals

 The building of Novosibirsk river passenger terminal (Russian: Речной вокзал) on the Ob river was opened in 1974.
 Later, the self-titled metro station was opened near the building of the terminal.
 On 7 March 2003, there was the strong fire in the building of the terminal.
 The part of the building was beyond repair and was demolished.

 At present day, only two regular passenger lines are operational: Novosibirsk - Kudryash island - Yagodnaya - Cheremushki - Novaya Zarya - Bibikha - Sedova Zaimka and Novosibirsk - Berdsk.
 There are also cruises on the Ob river and the Novosibirsk Reservoir including to Tomsk and Barnaul.
+River ships use the Novosibirsk Shipping Canal, equipped with a single triple-chamber shipping lock and located in Novosibirsk along its entire length, for the passage from the river to the reservoir and from the reservoir to the river.

 Usually, the period of navigability is opened in late April or early May and is closed in late September or early October.

 City public transportation

 Metro

 Сhronologically, Novosibirsk was the fourth city in Russia in which a metro system was established, after Moscow, Saint Petersburg, and Nizhny Novgorod.
 It was therefore also the first city in Siberia.
 The Novosibirsk Metro was opened in 1985.
-As of 2022, the system has 2 dual track lines (Leninskaya (Red) and Dzerzhinskaya (Green)) and 13 stations.
+As of 2022, the system has 2 dual track lines (Leninskaya (red) and Dzerzhinskaya (green)) and 13 stations.